Morton Blackwell: Political activities

 Blackwell was Barry Goldwater’s youngest elected delegate to the 1964 Republican National Convention in San Francisco.
-His Louisiana delegation was headed by gubernatorial candidate Charlton Lyons of Shreveport.
-In the spring of 1966, he worked for the election of the late Roderick Miller of Lafayette as only the third Republican member of the Louisiana House of Representatives since Reconstruction.
+His Louisiana delegation was headed by gubernatorial candidate Charlton Lyons of Shreveport, Louisiana.
+In the spring of 1966, he worked for the election of the late Roderick Miller of Lafayette, Louisiana as only the third Republican member of the Louisiana House of Representatives since Reconstruction.

 He was a national convention alternate delegate for Ronald W. Reagan in 1968 and 1976, and a Ronald Reagan delegate at the 1980 Republican National Convention.
 In 1980, he organized and oversaw the national youth effort for Reagan.
 From 1981 to 1984, Blackwell was a special assistant to President Reagan.

 Blackwell was at the center of controversy during the 2004 Republican National Convention, when he passed out Purple Heart bandages which were perceived by some as denigrating the award.
 The Kerry campaign attacked the activity as the Republican Party mocking United States soldiers.
 Karl Rove called Blackwell's bandages "inappropriate".

 Blackwell is considered something of a specialist in matters relating to the rules of the Republican Party.
 He served on rules committees of the state Republican parties in Louisiana and Virginia.
 He serves now on the Standing Committee on Rules of the Republican National Committee and has attended every meeting of the RNC rules committees since 1972.

-In September 2016, Blackwell received the second annual Phyllis Schlafly Award for Excellence in Leadership.
-He was honored for his work as the founder and president of the Leadership Institute in Virginia for its work in recruiting conservatives for roles in politics, government, and the media.

-In the 2016 Republican presidential primary, Blackwell endorsed Ted Cruz.
+In the 2016 Republican Party presidential primaries Blackwell endorsed Ted Cruz.